tcler/tcler.github.io/_posts/2022-12-25-virt-install-boot-from-nvme-device.md

 ```

 ## Note: the nvme driver has not been enabled on qemu-kvm in RHEL
-It's only enabled on Fedora release.
+It's only enabled on Fedora release now(2023-01-05).
 If you want this feature please remove qemu-kvm qemu-kvm-common on RHEL
 and install qemu-kvm from Fedora repo:
 ```
 sudo yum remove qemu-kvm qemu-kvm-common